Lckythr33/Lckythr33/README.md

 My name is Zeeshawn Marshall and I'm a Software Engineer!
 I'm from Los Angeles, California.
 I currently work at Career Karma as a SE Career Coach.
-However through my last role at http://pyrodrone.com and my intensive training at Coding Dojo, Plus years of freelance work I have gained the experience to become a proficient Software Engineer who knows what works and what doesn't.
+However through my last role at http://pyrodrone.com and my intensive training at Coding Dojo, Plus years of freelance work I have gained the experience to become a proficient problem solver who knows what works and what doesn't.

 <!--